View current

 Audiological Testing

-(14) Audiological testing is an important part of managing the risks from hazardous noise exposure in the workplace.
-UQ workers routinely exposed to hazardous noise must have their work environment assessed to confirm need for referral to audiological testing.
+(15) Audiological testing is an important part of managing the risks from hazardous noise exposure in the workplace.
+Where it is perceived that UQ workers (excluding contractors and subcontractors) may be routinely exposed to hazardous noise (and in some circumstances, exposure to ototoxic substances), an assessment of their work environment must be undertaken to confirm the need for referral to audiological testing.

-(15) Supervisors must ensure that UQ workers routinely exposed to hazardous noise in the workplace, as identified through the risk assessment process, attend audiological testing as follows:
+(16) Supervisors must ensure that UQ workers (excluding contractors and sub-contractors) routinely exposed to hazardous noise in the workplace, as identified through the risk assessment process, attend audiological testing as follows:

-1. new UQ workers must undergo an initial full reference audiological test within the first three months of appointment; and
+1. new UQ workers (excluding contractors and sub-contractors) must undergo an initial full reference audiological test within the first three months of appointment; and

-2. UQ workers must undergo ongoing audiological testing at least every two years following initial appointment.
+2. UQ workers (excluding contractors and sub-contractors) must undergo ongoing audiological testing at least every two years following initial appointment.

-(16) Organisational Units are responsible for meeting the costs associated with audiological tests for UQ workers.
-Guidance on the process for new appointees, ongoing testing, and managing test results are outlined in the UQ Hearing Conservation Guideline.
+(17) Organisational Units are responsible for meeting the costs associated with audiological tests for UQ workers (excluding contractors and sub-contractors).
+Guidance on the process for new appointees, ongoing testing, and managing test results are outlined in the UQ Hazardous Noise Risk Management Guideline.
 Audiological testing is currently conducted by the UQ Health and Rehabilitation Audiology Clinic in accordance with AS/NZS 1269.4:2005 (Occupational noise management - Auditory assessment).

 Noise-induced Hearing Loss

-(17) Where a UQ worker has been diagnosed with noise-induced hearing loss (NIHL), UQ will conduct a comprehensive workplace noise assessment and medical assessment to determine whether the NIHL was due to the UQ worker’s noise exposure at UQ.
+(19) Where a UQ worker (excluding contractors and sub-contractors) has been diagnosed with NIHL, UQ will conduct a comprehensive workplace noise risk assessment and medical assessment to determine whether the NIHL was due to the UQ worker’s noise exposure at UQ.

 Top of Page